Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

 \section{Single-Criterion Pairwise Comparison Problem}

 Suppose that $n$ alternatives are compared in pairs, which results in an $(n\times n)$-matrix $\bm{C}=(c_{ij})$ of pairwise comparisons, where the entry $c_{ij}>0$ shows by how many times alternative $i$ is considered more preferable than alternative $j$.
 The pairwise comparison matrix $\bm{C}$ is assumed to satisfy the condition $c_{ij}=1/c_{ji}$ (and thus $c_{ii}=1$) to be valid for all $i,j=1,\ldots,n$, which makes the matrix $\bm{C}$ be symmetrically reciprocal.
-This condition says that if alternative $i$ is estimated to be $c_{ij}$ times better than $j$, then alternative $j$ must be $1/c_{ij}$ better than $i$.
+This condition says that if alternative $i$ is estimated to be $c_{ij}$ times better than $j$, then alternative $j$ must be $1/c_{ij}$ times better ($c_{ij}$ times worse) than $i$.

-Given a pairwise comparison matrix $\bm{C}$, which presents results of relative evaluation of one alternative against another, the problem of interest is to calculate absolute ratings of alternatives in the form of an $n$-vector $\bm{x}=(x_{j})$, where $x_{j}>0$ represents the rating of alternative $j$.
+Given a pairwise comparison matrix $\bm{C}$ which represents the results of relative evaluation of one alternative against another, the problem of interest is to calculate absolute ratings of alternatives in the form of an $n$-vector $\bm{x}=(x_{j})$ where $x_{j}>0$ represents the rating of alternative $j$.

 A pairwise comparison matrix $\bm{C}$ is referred to as consistent if the condition $c_{ij}=c_{ik}c_{kj}$ holds for all $i,j,k=1,\ldots,n$.
-This condition corresponds to the natural transitivity of judgments, which requires that if alternative $i$ is considered $c_{ik}$ times better than $k$, and alternative $k$ is $c_{kj}$ times better than $j$, then alternative $i$ should be $c_{ik}\times c_{kj}$ times better than $j$.
+This condition corresponds to the natural transitivity of judgments, which requires that if alternative $i$ is considered $c_{ik}$ times better than $k$, and alternative $k$ is $c_{kj}$ times better than $j$, then alternative $i$ should be $c_{ik}c_{kj}$ times better than $j$.

 For a consistent matrix $\bm{C}$, it is not difficult to verify that there exists a positive vector $\bm{x}=(x_{j})$ whose entries determine the entries of $\bm{C}$ by the relation $c_{ij}=x_{i}/x_{j}$ to be valid for all $i,j$, which means that the matrix $\bm{C}$ is of unit rank.
 Indeed, the transitivity condition $c_{ij}=c_{ik}c_{kj}$ implies that any two columns $j$ and $k$ in $\bm{C}$ are collinear, and thus we can write $\bm{C}=\bm{x}\bm{y}^{T}$ where $\bm{x}=(x_{j})$ and $\bm{y}=(y_{j})$ are positive column vectors.